 Torsion result from rotation of a lobe (or entire lung) around hilar structures.
 The degree of rotation is variable, ranging from 90° to 360° (most commonly 180°).

-The torsive lung creates a trifold compromise in airways, arterial blood supply and the venous-lymphatic drainage 13 due to lumen kinking.
+The torted lung creates a trifold compromise of the airways, arterial blood supply and the venous-lymphatic drainage 13 due to luminal kinking.
 The affected lobe often shows haemorrhagic infarction or necrosis.

 Described predisposing factors include 7 :

 - presence of a pneumothorax and or pleural effusion

 - existence of a free and long vascular pedicle to the lung

 On plain film, it can be suspected when a collapsed or consolidated lobe is seen in a an unusual position especially in the context of a recent pneumonectomy 4.
 The affected lobe is often opacified 5.
 Rapid opacification of the lung following trauma/surgery or marked change in position of opacified lobe on short interval serial radiographs or an unusual position of a collapsed lobe can aid to the diagnosis.
 Other radiographic findings include inappropriate hilar displacement and a reticular pattern from venous congestion.